isabella232/help-7/gitbook/cmp/cloud-analytics/forecasting.md

 When you select this option, the CMP will generate a forecast line which estimates what your costs may look like for the period you selected moving forward.

-For example, if you selected "Last 30 days" under the _Time Range_ dropdown, your forecast will display cloud cost estimates for 30 days looking forward"
+For example, if you selected "Last 30 days" under the _Time Range_ dropdown, your forecast will display cloud cost estimates for 30 days looking forward.

 ![A screenshot of a forecast report](../.gitbook/assets/cmp-report-ml-forecast.png)